chtz/cursorinterpreter/INTRO.md

 ### Variable Scoping and Binding

-Our language uses function-level scoping, where variables are visible within the function where they are declared.
-When a variable is referenced, the interpreter looks for it in the current scope.
+Our language uses lexical scoping with closure support, where variables are visible within their declaring scope and any inner functions.
+When a variable is referenced, the interpreter looks for it in the current scope, then in parent scopes up the chain.

 Variable declarations create new bindings in the current scope: